-BONN, Germany (Landscapes News) — Peatlands in the Netherlands, which were once 2 meters above sea level, have sunk to 6 meters below sea level.
+BONN, Germany (Landscape News) — Peatlands in the Netherlands, which were once 2 meters above sea level, have sunk to 6 meters below sea level.

 Previously, the country’s dyke system formed a barricade against flooding.
 However, the structures are no longer foolproof due to soil subsidence caused by drained peatlands and rising oceans.

 Farmer Aldert van Weeren said he has found a solution by planting cattails (Typha), which can prevent soil subsidence by 90 percent or more and instantly stop carbon dioxide emissions caused by peatland drainage.